Follow these steps to convert EPS to PDF.

 How to convert EPS files to PDF.

 PDF is a standard for file sharing.
 It is ideal for professionals, students, or anyone that needs to share or present documents.
-To be sure that your colleagues can view your graphics and drawings without special software, you can easily convert them to PDFs before sending.
+To be sure that your colleagues can view your graphics and drawings without special software, you can easily convert the files to PDFs before sending.

-Open Acrobat and follow these five easy steps to convert EPS graphics to PDF:
+Open Acrobat online services, and follow these five easy steps to convert EPS graphics to PDF.

-- Navigate to the Create PDF option from the Tools menu
+- Navigate to the Convert PDF option from the Tools menu.

-EPS files are great for creating drawings and images but may need special viewer software to see them.
-To make sure your graphics are available to everyone, save them as PDF before sharing them.
+EPS files are great for creating drawings and images, but you may need special viewer software to see them.
+To make sure your graphics are available to everyone, save them as PDFs before sharing them.